Ari-Roda/Penetration-Testing/ejpt/bb1.md

 access the webshell either through url or admin panel.

-from webshell use uname -m and others to determine which payload to use for reverse shell.
+from webshell use uname -a and others to determine which payload to use for reverse shell.

 use webshell to get reverse shell, can use msfvenom, oneliner, downloading it with wget, netcat, socat etc